TENTH ANNUAL REGIONAL UNDERGRADUATE STUDENT RESEARCH CONFERENCE

 “CLIMATE CHANGE AND CHANGING CLIMATES: IMPLICATIONS FOR GENERATION Z

 The annual Regional Undergraduate Student Research Conference consortium invites submissions of proposals/abstracts to its 10th annual interdisciplinary conference to be held at the University of Delaware.
 The focus of this year’s theme allows presenters to consider the myriad of ways in which climate change and changing climates are impacting Earth and influencing research and development, activism, and the decisions being made by those concerned (or lack thereof) about the planet’s physical, philosophical, and political future.
 The concerns of these changes give rise to questions that revolve around the interconnected narratives embedded in the humanities, natural sciences, and social sciences.
 The urgent demands resulting from natural and human disasters call for complementary conversations emerging from the meaningful research that is being conducted in our consortium of universities in the region.
 Now more than ever, the academy of higher education needs learning environments that accommodate creative thinking, problem-solving, and collaborative engagement.

-This conference, thus, is especially interested in topics that address how diverse learning transforms into practices that undergird the positive and the excellent; that advance the ways in which society benefits from shared learning experiences; that highlight the enriching pathways that are fundamental to lifelong learning.
-The work of your own undergraduate research interests is especially valuable to your peers who, similarly to you, are curious to learn and know more about our rapidly and constant changing world.
+This conference, therefore, is especially interested in topics that address how learning practices have, can, and/or should accommodate multiple paths of engagement in crisis; that advance the ways in which society benefits from shared learning experiences; that highlight the enriching pathways that are fundamental to sustaining academic growth and learning.
+The work of your own undergraduate research interests is especially valuable to your peers who, similarly to you, are curious to learn and know more about our rapidly and constantly changing world.

 All disciplines, ideas, and projects are welcome.